CodeWithJV/holochain-challenge-3/README.md

 </details>

-## Only allow a user to comment 3 times per 24 hours
+## STRETCH: Only allow a user to comment 3 times per hour

 #### 1. Write a test that creates a comment